 The only reliable way to know for sure whether you have Lyme and/or other tick infections is to be fully evaluated by a Lyme expert.
-Commonly known as an LLMD (Lyme Literate MD), he or she will evaluate you based on: physical exam, history, pattern of symptoms, and test results.
+Commonly known as an LLMD (Lyme Literate MD), he or she will evaluate you based on: physical exam, history, pattern of symptoms, and results of the best tests available.
 They will send your blood samples to the best labs in the country and will test for ALL of the infections, not just Lyme.
 If any one test comes back positive, you know for sure you were bitten by an infected tick.
 Then, the LLMD can analyze your symptoms and history to help determine which infections you have.
 For instance, the tests for bartonella almost never come back positive (it hides even better than Lyme), but there are tell-tale symptoms, like bartonella "lines" on the skin (that look like stretch marks or scratch marks) or burning pain in the soles of the feet that only occur with bartonella.

-Most regular doctors have barely even heard of the co-infections, let alone know what their unique symptoms are, so it is absolutely critical to see a LLMD.
-This website provides some great advice and links for finding a local LLMD in your area or region.
+Most regular doctors have barely even heard of the co-infections, let alone know what their unique symptoms are, so it is absolutely critical to see an LLMD.
+This website provides links for finding a local LLMD in your area or region (worldwide).
 Here's another searchable LLMD database.
 There are LLMDs all over the globe, though you may have to travel a bit (we drove 90 min to see our first one and now about 50 min to see our LLNP).

 "My Doctor Says There Is No Lyme in My State/Country"